-Each member of this Committee is an Independent Director.
-The Committee met five times in 2013.
+Each member of this Committee is an Independent Director under the rules of the SEC and the NYSE, as well as under our Corporate Governance Policies.
+The Committee met six times in 2014.

 The Committee's principal functions, as specified in its charter, include: